Chemical Pathology

 Sample requirements

-• The CSF sample should ideally be accompanied by a simultaneous plasma sample to allow calculation of the CSF:plasma glycine ratio (1 and 2 below).
+• The CSF sample should be accompanied by a simultaneous plasma sample (ideally collected within two hours of the CSF) to allow calculation of the CSF:plasma glycine ratio (1 and 2 below).

 • CSF must not be bloodstained.